Top

 Add new license key LifterLMS WordPress admin page

-Once your key is added in there, you’ll be good to go to install any add-ons right from the backend of your website on the same screen under wp-admin > LifterLMS > Add-ons & More.
+Once your key is added, you’ll be able to install any add-ons right from the backend of your website, on the same screen under LifterLMS > Add-ons & More.
 You’ll also have access to any updates the LifterLMS development team releases.

 Activate Your Add-Ons